 “Traveling to Cuba is like a trip back in time, and that’s exactly the charm of it.
 It’s hard to tell however how long the country will preserve its unspoiled beauty with the recent updates in its relationship with the US.
-All we can recommend is to visit this exceptional destination the soonest possible – make it this year!”
+All we can recommend is not to wait too long to visit this exceptional destination!”

 After a visit to Cuba in April 2015, Eliane and Lara share their “roadtrip” experience on “Notes of a Traveler”.
 Staying in Cuban “casas” – private family establishments that provide paid lodging – allowed them to experience the local culture and traditions of Cuban families and live the “homey” and modest feel of this friendly place.

 Destinations: Varadero, Guama, Havana, Trinidad.

 Visa status: easy and fast, takes 1 week top.

 Located in the province of Matanza and one of the largest resort areas in the Caribbean, Varadero is Cuba’s most famous beach and a destination you don’t want to miss.
 With more than 20km of white sandy beaches, beautiful clear water, and rich landscape, you’ve got everything you need to forget the world for a few days.

 Available activities: scuba diving, sailing, snorkeling, swimming with the dolphins, safari.
 The best places to go to at night: The Beatles’ pub (live bands), La Casa de La Musica (to dance), Bodeguita del Medio (famous restaurant and must-try).

 Second destination: Guama